echo-webkom/ludo/api/docs.md

 # Ludo API documentation

+Ludo is comprised of users, boards, and items.
+Each board has a list of users, and a list of items.
+Each item has a list ID which specifies which list it belongs to.
+However, there is no list type.
+This is to genericize lists and make them act more like a _group_.
+Ludo is meant to be used for all kinds of boards and viewing options, and it should be left up to each boards implementation to organize and display items.

 ## Endpoints

 ### Users

+Users are not accounts.
+You are not _logged in_ as your user.
+Users are simply used to mark ownership of items.
+Each user is linked to a GitHub account.

 | Method | Path              | Response Type | Description             |
 | ------ | ----------------- | ------------- | ----------------------- |